Kanhaiya Lal Misra: Timeline

 He attained excellence in the legal profession in the country and appeared in most High Courts and Supreme Court of India.
 During the time he was Advocate General of U.P. and even thereafter he appeared for several states of the country in important cases, viz.
 Punjab, Madhya Pradesh, Maharashtra, Bihar, West Bengal etc.

-Some famous cases conducted by him were the Blitz case in the Bombay High Court, Maharashtra – Mysore boundary dispute, case of Sri Pratap Singh Kairon, for States of West Bengal and Bihar, in-famous Symbol Case before the Election Commission, Gorakhnath Case in the Supreme Court and in the case against Murdhra etc. He had the distinction of appearing against almost all the top advocates of the country.
+Some famous cases conducted by him were the Blitz case in the Bombay High Court, Maharashtra – Mysore boundary dispute, case of Sri Pratap Singh Kairon, for States of West Bengal and Bihar, in-famous Symbol Case before the Election Commission, Golakhnath Case in the Supreme Court and in the case against Murdhra etc. He had the distinction of appearing against almost all the top advocates of the country.

 He appeared successfully for the state of Bihar against the Raja of Ramgarh in the Calcutta High court.
 He commanded the top position on both civil and criminal side and attained the position of a legal luminary and senior advocate.